 “PEA” launched with mobilizing community members into Village Savings and Loans Associations (VSLAs) to help them escape the poverty trap through Savings and internal loans, Renewal Energy products like Solar Lights, improved cookstoves and Water Filters to help them in becoming self-reliant.

-Here is a short video Elvis Kadhama created of his project.
+Here is a short video Elvis Kadhama created for his project.
 It is worth taken a few minutes to watch.

 The Zambian Institute of Agriculture in Zambia.